 I love using tuna unexpectedly like in this pasta salad and in my Canned Tuna Nachos!
 It’s so affordable and versatile, and though delicious in a sandwich, canned tuna is destined for so much more!

 This pesto tuna pasta is bursting with fresh flavor, budget-friendly, and can fill up to 6 hungry tummies!
-It’s absolutely one of my favorite unique pasta salads (along with this Rainbow Orzo Salad!), and to me, just tastes like home.
+It’s absolutely one of my favorite unique pasta salads, and to me, just tastes like home.

-The pesto brings an added layer of vibrant color and flavor to this wholesome dish.
+The pesto brings an added layer of vibrant color and flavor to this tasty dish.

 And arguably the best part?
 It requires just 4 simple ingredients!
-As a mom balancing family life and a gourmet palate, I live for a super-simple no-brainer recipe like this one!
+As a mom balancing family life and a passion for big flavor, I live for a super-simple no-brainer recipe like this one!

 Tuna Pesto Pasta Salad Tips and Tricks